ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 let t = Br (Br (Lf, 1, Lf), 2, Br (Br (Lf, 3, Lf), 4, Lf));;
 ```

-Notice that we give the type parameter `'a` before the type name.
-A `Lf` leaf
+Notice that we give the type parameter `'a` before the type name (if there is
+more than one, we write `('a, 'b)` etc).
+A `Lf` leaf holds no information,
-holds no information, just like an empty list.
-A `Br` branch holds a left tree,
+just like an empty list.
+A `Br` branch holds a left tree, a value of type `'a`
-a value of type `'a` and a right tree.
-In our example, we built an integer
+and a right tree.
+In our example, we built an integer tree, but any type can be
-tree, but any type can be used.
-Now we can write recursive and polymorphic
+used.
+Now we can write recursive and polymorphic functions over these trees, by
-functions over these trees, by pattern matching on our new constructors:
+pattern matching on our new constructors:

 ```ocamltop
 let rec total t =